PVector

 }

 . . . we see that it does not accomplish our goal.
-Number one, it does not return a new PVector (the return type is "void") and number two, it changes the value of the PVector upon which it is called.
+Number one, it does not return a new PVector and number two, it changes the value of the PVector upon which it is called.
 In order to add two PVector objects together and return the result as a new PVector, we must use the static add() function.

 Functions that we call from the class name itself (rather than from a specific object instance) are known as static functions.